Skip to main content

 Confounding variables vs. selection bias

-People sometimes confuse confounding variables with selection bias, another factor that often invalidates research.
-While these two can appear similar, they are not the same.
+People sometimes confuse confounding variables with selection bias, another factor that can invalidate research.
+They can look similar, but they’re not the same.

 What is bias in research?

-Bias is a significant issue in the social sciences, where attitudes and demographics (e.g., race, income, gender) can play a significant role in experiments, polls, and survey results.
+Some bias is present in nearly all research, and it can come from researchers or participants.
+It’s a significant issue in the social sciences, where attitudes and demographics (e.g., race, income, gender) play a large role in experiments, polls, and surveys—but it also occurs in medicine and the natural sciences.

 Selection bias relates to the people you choose for research.
-It’s a common issue when researchers conduct studies at colleges and universities, where the population tends to be young and middle class.
-If you surveyed the reading habits of college students, you could not generalize this and assume it's true of the population in general.
+It’s a common issue when researchers run studies at colleges and universities, where the population tends to be young and middle class.
+If you surveyed the reading habits of college students, you couldn’t generalize the results to the broader population.

-Similar issues can occur with medical research.
-If you studied the effectiveness of a flu vaccine, a young population could distort the results, as older adults are more likely to experience severe flu symptoms.
+Similar issues occur in medical research.
+If you studied the effectiveness of a flu vaccine, a young sample could distort the results, since older adults are more likely to experience severe flu symptoms.

-This bias occurs if you compel people to participate in research or pressure them to answer questions quickly.
-For example, if a company forces its employees to complete a survey during their break or lunch hour, they may fill out a form as fast as possible.
+Pressuring people to participate also distorts results.
+If a company forces employees to complete a survey during their lunch break, many will fill out the form as fast as possible.

 Why confounding is different from bias

-As the article in Qualifying Health summarizes it, bias leads to false conclusions because the research hasn't used the correct sample type.
-On the other hand, confounding the correlation between variables is real but not necessarily causal.
-For example, people with alcohol use disorder have higher than average cancer rates, but it's unclear whether alcohol is the cause.
+In short: bias leads to false conclusions because the research hasn’t used the right sample.
+With confounding, the correlation between variables is real but not necessarily causal.
+People with alcohol use disorder do have higher-than-average cancer rates—it’s just unclear whether alcohol is the cause.

 Confounding variables and Simpson’s Paradox

-A famous example of Simpson's Paradox occurred when the University of California at Berkeley was sued for gender discrimination.
-Acceptance rates revealed that 44% of male applicants were accepted compared to 35% of female applicants.
-However, when researchers broke data down into separate departments at Berkeley, they found the acceptance rate for women was equal to or higher than for men in most cases.
+A famous example occurred when the University of California, Berkeley was sued for gender discrimination.
+Overall acceptance rates showed 44% of male applicants were accepted compared to 35% of female applicants.
+But when researchers broke the data down by department, the acceptance rate for women was equal to or higher than for men in most cases.

 How to reduce the impact of confounding variables